 I recommend beginning service at a young age with your kids.
 That often requires some creativity.
 Many great organizations exist that allow children to help.
-However, it’s not necessary to serve only through non-profits.
+However, it’s not necessary to volunteer only through non-profits.
 There are many wonderful and creative ways to serve in the community God placed your family in.
 Need some ideas?

 - Host a cooking evening for foreign students from your local university.
 Bake apple pies and present the Gospel.
 Invite their families–and let your kids host the kids.